olpeh/notes-and-lists/web-dev-interesting-links.md

 ### Blog Posts and Tutorials

 * https://gist.github.com/kkas/919fcf835a58ef610495
+  * Nice collection and recap of Critical Rendering Path related optimizations
 * http://duncanleung.com/the-critical-rendering-path-optimizing-script-loading/
+  * Optimizing the Critical Rendering Path involves optimizing the dependencies between HTML, CSS, and JavaScript and reducing the time required to process and turn them into rendered pixels.
 * https://medium.com/@luisvieira_gmr/understanding-the-critical-rendering-path-rendering-pages-in-1-second-735c6e45b47a
+  * Page load time is not a good metric for performance
+  * How does the browser rendering engine work?
+  * The initial file size of your DOM tree will have a performance cost.
+  * Tips for optimizations
 * https://varvy.com/pagespeed/critical-render-path.html
+  * Critical Rendering Path explained
+  * A real world example of optimizing the critical rendering path
 * https://www.sitepoint.com/optimizing-critical-rendering-path/
+  * How can you accomplish ambitious goal of 1s render time without cutting off features or dramatically disfiguring your site?
+  * Critical Rendering Path explained in detail
+  * Three Steps to Optimizing the Critical Rendering Path
 * http://www.apmdigest.com/website-response-time-1
 * https://css-tricks.com/prefetching-preloading-prebrowsing/
 * https://www.igvita.com/2015/08/17/eliminating-roundtrips-with-preconnect/